 The Culture Question

 The authors of this book believe that people should be able to like where they work.
 When employees like the places they work, it’s not only good for their mental health and well-being, it’s also good for their organizations – both financially and otherwise.
-When a workplace culture is purposely created to be respectful and inspiring, employees are happier, more productive, and more engaged.
+When we purposefully create respectful and inspiring workplace cultures, employees are happier, more productive, and more engaged.

 By exploring six key elements that make up a healthy workplace culture, The Culture Question answers two fundamental questions: “How does your organization’s culture impact how much people like where they work?” and “What can you do to make it better?”